CrazyAboutTV.com

 Edward Asner was perhaps best known for his roles on "Mary Tyler Moore Show, The (1970)" and his own series, "Lou Grant (1977)".
 Asner actually accused CBS of cancelling his "Lou Grant" series because of his open criticism of United States involvement in Central America.
 He is the only actor to win two Emmys for portraying the same character, once on a comedy series (Mary Tyler Moore Show) and once on a drama series (Lou Grant).

-In the second season, TV newswoman Liz Andrews (played by Kathy Browne) joined the cast.
+In the second season of Slattery's People, TV newswoman Liz Andrews (played by Kathy Browne) joined the cast.
 In an attempt to attract more female viewers, this added a romantic twist to the series as she became James Slattery's girlfriend.

 (Richard Crenna's voice as James Slattery)